A Pansiot-type subword complexity theorem for automorphisms of free groups: Computing the complexity

 \subsection{Quadratic lower bound}

+We split the proof of the third assertion of Proposition \ref{comptot} in two: lower bound (in this subsection) and upper bound.

-In this subsection we shall deduce the third assertion of Proposition \ref{comptot}, a quadratic lower bound for $\cp_\rho$, from the following lemma.
+We shall deduce a quadratic lower bound for $\cp_\rho(n)$ from the next lemma.
 Recall (Definition \ref{totcomp}) that the total complexity $\cp_\delta(n)$ of a path $\delta$ is the number of distinct paths of length $n$ appearing as a subpath of some $f^k_\sharp(\delta)$.

 \begin{lem} The total complexity $\cp_\delta(n)$ is at least quadratic if $\delta$ is an edge path with a complete splitting refining a splitting of one of the following forms: \begin{itemize} \item $v\theta w$, where $\theta$ is an exceptional path and $v,w$ are growing; \item $v\theta w$, where $\theta$ is a linear edge with $f(\theta)=\theta u$, the paths $v,w$ are growing, and $w$ has at least two growing terms in its complete splitting. \end{itemize} \end{lem}